NicholasWinkler/bug-wrangler-ranch/README.md

    }
    ```
    Explain this code with your best vocabulary.
-   > This code is an example of a for loop.
-This loop is setting the variable forestNumber to zero to initialize it.
-It is then looking to see how many times the loop will run by looking to see if the forestNumber variable is less than the amount of forests in the areas function.
-If it is then it adds 1 (indicated by the ++) to the forestNumber variable.
-Then the journey.push code adds the forest string to the journey array.
+   > The value of areas is an object here created in the journeyMaker function.
+Inside of the areas object it holds the properties of the rivers, forests, mountains, and plains the journey will pass through.
+Looking at areas.forest this is grabbing the forest property from the areas object.
+The value of this forest property was assigned in the createForests function.
+The loop will run as many times as it can as long as the  forestNumber is no longer less than areas.forests.
+The loop ends when the forestNumber is greater than or equal to  areas.forests.

 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.
-   > The database variable is an object that contains two variables: cattleTypes and drovers.
-The cattleTypes array contains 2 properties: id and breed.
-The drovers array contains 4 properties: id, first_name, last_name, and gender.
-These arrays are all a part of the object of the database variable, and at the end, this variable database is exported so that it can be accessed.
+   > The database variable in the database module is an object containing two properties: cattleTypes and drovers.
+These both properties are both  arrays.
+The first array is cattleTypes which is  representing a cattle breed with an id and breed.
+The second array is drovers  array and each has an id, first_name, last_name, and gender.

+   > An object is a collection of key-values pairs.
+   > The cattleTypes array within the database object contains objects, each representing a type of cattle.
+   > The drovers array within the database object contains objects.

 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?
-   > I have been struggling with understanding parameters in the entire book 2.
-I believe that the `(herdSize)` is defining the size of the number of cattle there will be for each cattle driving team.This is found by exporting the hireDrovers function into the main.JS file and then using the cattleToDrive variable number in the hireDrovers function to get the outcome.
+   > I believe that the `(herdSize)` is defining the size of the amount of cattle there will be for each cattle driving team.This is found by exporting the hireDrovers function into the main.JS file and then using the cattleToDrive variable number in the hireDrovers function to get the outcome.
 So the `(herdSize)` Get its value from the cattleToDrive variable.

 ## Final Step